-The Associate Director directly supervises two professional staff members, a part-time staff member and indirectly supervises additional staff and graduate assistants involved with student organizations.
+The Associate Director directly supervises two professional staff members and indirectly supervises additional staff and graduate assistants involved with student organizations.

 This position serves as liaison and advocate for students and student organizations with university departments that provide support for student programs, including but not limited to: Dining Services, BC Police Department, Campus Recreation, Event Management, Student Services, Media Technology Services, and more.

 This position is located in the Office of Student Involvement (OSI) which includes the following functions: student organization advisement; leadership development, student government and student programming.
 The Office also supports the BC Bands Program; advising major events including Senior Week, Super Fan Zones, Family Weekends and supporting campus wide programs including Welcome Week and Homecoming.

 Full-Time Equivalent Hiring Range: $74,750 to $93,450; salary commensurate with relevant experience

 Master's degree required in Higher Education or related field.

 Minimum of 5 to 8 years of full-time demonstrated progressive student affairs experience, preferably in the management of student organizations, student programs and/or activities